Q: What is AWS DataSync?

 A:If your applications are already integrated with the Amazon S3 API, and you want higher throughput for transferring large files to S3, you can use S3 Transfer Acceleration.
 If you want to transfer data from existing storage systems (e.g. Network Attached Storage), or from instruments that can’t be changed (e.g. DNA sequencers, video cameras), or if you want multiple destinations, you use DataSync.
 DataSync also automates and simplifies the data transfer, by providing additional functionality such as built-in retry and network resiliency mechanisms, data integrity verification and flexible configuration to suit your specific needs, including bandwidth throttling, copying source permissions and metadata etc.

 Q: How do I choose between AWS DataSync and AWS Transfer for SFTP?

 A: If you currently use SFTP to exchange data with third parties, Transfer for SFTP provides a fully managed SFTP transfer directly into and out of Amazon S3, while reducing your operational burden.

-If you want an accelerated and automated data transfer between NFS, Amazon S3, and Amazon EFS, you can use DataSync.
+If you want an accelerated and automated data transfer between a NFS server, SMB file share, Amazon S3, and Amazon EFS, you can use DataSync.
 DataSync is ideal for customers who need online migrations for active data sets, timely transfers for continuously generated data, or replication for business continuity.

-Q: How do I use DataSync to migrate to WorkDocs?
+Q: Does AWS DataSync enable me to migrate to WorkDocs?